quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 # Server Deployments of QUIC {#server-fleet}

 While this document mainly discusses a single QUIC server, it is common for deployments of QUIC servers to include a fleet of multiple server instances.
-We therefore define the following terms:
+Therefore, we define the following terms:

 Acceptable Versions:
 : This is the set of versions supported by a given server instance.
 More